-Air humidity eases some skin and lungs issues caused by dry air like cracked lips, cold symptoms, and a bloody nose.
+Air humidity eases some skin and lung issues caused by dry air like cracked lips, cold symptoms, and a bloody nose.

 Humidifiers are useful but they also may harm your health if the air moisture level is too high for a long time.
 That’s why it is necessary to check the humidity level and keep the device clean.

 Of course, if you suffer from asthma or allergies, consult a doctor before purchasing this device.

 The best water distiller is a perfect device to provide a humidifier with the cleanest water.